-3. The IRA assets will then be transferred to the LLC tax-free in exchange for 100% interest in the newly established IRA LLC.
+Your IRA assets will transfer to the LLC tax-free in exchange for 100% in exchange for 100% interest in the new IRA LLC.

-6. Since the LLC is owned 100% by an IRA, it will be treated as a disregarded entity for tax purposes.
-No Federal income tax return is required to be filed and all income and gains from the cryptocurrency investment will flow back to the IRA without tax.
+Since the IRA owns the LCC completely, it will be treated as a disregarded entity.
+This is for tax purposes.
+There’s no requirement for Federal income tax, and all income/gains from the investment flow back to the IRA.

 Cryptocurrency investments, such as Bitcoins, are risky and highly volatile.
-Any investor interested in learning more about Bitcoins should do their diligence and proceed with caution.
+Any investor who has interest in learning more about Bitcoins must do their research and proceed with caution.

 IRA Financial Group’s Private Key Control Self-Directed IRA LLC

-IRA financial Group has helped over a thousand clients invest in cryptocurrencies in just the last year.
-We have authored numerous articles on Forbes on the taxation of cryptocurrencies.
+At IRA Financial Group, we have helped over a thousand clients invest in cryptocurrencies just in the last year.
+For more information on cryptocurrencies, find our published articles on Forbes.

 Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos through an exchance, like Coinbase, or a digital or hard wallet that you hold and control.
 As manager of the LLC, you have total control over your crypto wallet.
 You can also be the sole person in control of the wallet’s private key.
 Some IRA custodians require that you use their brokers to buy and sell your cryptos and they arrange for the safekeeping of the cryptocurrencies, including holding the private key and the cryptocurrencies themselves.